 The one out there - outdoor portraits

-People photography is not only people.
+Portrait photography is not only people.
 It is also light, colors and Nature.
-Because we feel free while being outside and in the wild, people photography becomes easy.
+Because we feel free while being outside and in the wild, photographing you becomes easy.
 Feelings come over to the lens naturally.
 Nature’s colors and sun light bring a soft mood to portrait photos.
 On my travel, I like matching the portrait subject with the surroundings.
 Peaceful at warm gold sunset or dreamy by the sea.

 Indoor photography - where we go intimate

 A camera.
 You.
 Nothing else.

 Show who you are with no filter.
 Forget everything around.